garden20/gardener/README.md

---user	The username given to the node module for connecting to couch --pass	The password given to the node module for connecting to couch --time, -t	Polling interval (seconds) to check couch for changes to design docs (integer, 30 by default)
+--user	The username given to the node module for connecting to couch --pass	The password given to the node module for connecting to couch --time, -t	Polling interval (seconds) to check couch for changes to design docs (integer, 30 by default) --stdinpass when specified, gardener will read a single line from stdin, which will be used as the password when connecting to couch

 ```